-Architects are essentially artists or story tellers who revolutionize the building industry to make for society; architecture that is beyond functional beauty.
+Architects are essentially artists or storytellers who revolutionize the building industry to make for society; architecture that is beyond functional beauty.
 Good architecture is an experience.
 But just as books, some of the best stories are woven through escapism.
-Detachment from reality tends to fabricate bold, beautiful and unrealistic architecture ( at least for present day! ).
+Detachment from reality tends to fabricate bold, beautiful, and unrealistic fantasy architecture ( at least for the present-day! ).

-Although Blank Space’s fairy tales competition is open to all – engineers, illustrators or creatives in general – we have to highlight how it calls it self ‘the first architecture story telling competition’.
+Although Blank Space’s fairy tales competition is open to all – engineers, illustrators, or creatives in general – we have to highlight how it calls itself ‘the first architecture storytelling competition’.
 Started by architect Matthew Hoffman and journalist Francesca Giuliana, it aims to encourage an engagement between displayed design and its audience.
-Using a series of 5 images to depict narrations that challenge imagination, communication and fundamental design process.
+Using a series of 5 images to depict narrations that challenge the imagination, communication, and fundamental design process.

-Started in 2015, LakaReacts is a competition organised by the Lake Foundation focusing on improving social scenarios via architecture and design.
-It asks contenders to cross interdisciplinary boundaries and deduce solutions for environmental or social conditions, that sometimes may be unpredictable, while keeping in mind safety of the design’s inhabitants.
+Started in 2015, LakaReacts is a competition organized by the Lake Foundation focusing on improving social scenarios via architecture and design.
+It asks contenders to cross interdisciplinary boundaries and deduce solutions for environmental or social conditions, that sometimes maybe unpredictable while keeping in mind the safety of the design’s inhabitants.

 The competition has had esteemed participants and jurors as Toyo Ito of Toyo Ito & associates, Qun Dang of MAD Architects as well as Kiesler Prize winner Yona Friedman.

 Home is not a place but a feeling, they say.
-But in today’s day and age when consumerism is the dominant religion and premium real estate is holy grail, if a unrestrictive brief which has no limitations on scale and shape to fit economic requisites is a gorgeous dream.
+But in today’s day and age when consumerism is the dominant religion and premium real estate is the holy grail, if an unrestrictive brief that has no limitations on scale and shape to fit economic requisites is a gorgeous dream.

 The home competition does just that!

 Setting a designer free from the daily riff-raff clientele, whispering constantly about budget constraints, to create a place that can be deemed as home.
-Flexibility with respect to site, scale, family composition of the inhabitants as well as structural condition of the building is given, although, participants are asked to keep in mind what a home is – a place with unconditional affection amongst members, a sense of ownership, stability and privacy.
-In addition asking them to ensure clarity of how residents will interact with the design sitting in a specific context.
+Flexibility with respect to the site, scale, the family composition of the inhabitants as well as the structural condition of the building is given, although, participants are asked to keep in mind what a home is – a place with unconditional affection amongst members, a sense of ownership, stability, and privacy.
+In addition, asking them to ensure clarity of how residents will interact with the design sitting in a specific context.

-With Elon Musk on the verge of commercialising space travel, the profession of architecture has already started gearing up for the future of urban regeneration away from planet Earth.
-Empathising with the current diligence of significant scientists, once again public interests are diverted towards space travel.
+With Elon Musk on the verge of commercializing space travel, the profession of architecture has already started gearing up for the future of urban regeneration away from planet Earth.
+Empathizing with the current diligence of significant scientists, once again public interests are diverted towards space travel.

-Ideas forward has built its base through such countless (no, 31) such topics where mythology, escapism and predictions of the future build fantasy architecture.
+Ideas forward has built its base through countless (no, 31) such topics where mythology, escapism, and predictions of the future build fantasy architecture.